laravel/docs/braintree.md

 The `taxPercentage` method enables you to apply a tax rate on a model-by-model basis, which may be helpful for a user base that spans multiple countries and tax rates.

 > {note} The `taxPercentage` method only applies to subscription charges.
-If you use Cashier to make "one off" charges, you will need to manually specify the tax rate at that time.
+If you use Cashier to make "one-off" charges, you will need to manually specify the tax rate at that time.

 <a name="cancelling-subscriptions"></a>
 ### Cancelling Subscriptions